xwal/awesome-stars/topics.md

 ## bioinformatics

 - [K-Dense-AI/scientific-agent-skills](https://github.com/K-Dense-AI/scientific-agent-skills) - Turn any AI agent into an AI Scientist.
 The #1 Agent Skills library for science, used by 170,000+ scientists worldwide.
-158 ready-to-use skills plus 100+ scientific databases covering biology, chemist
+161 ready-to-use validated skills plus 100+ scientific databases covering biolog

 ## bitcoin